RockefellerArchiveCenter/libra/README.md

 |GET|/schema.json||200|Returns a JSON representation of the Open API schema for the service|

+## Logging

+libra uses `structlog` to output structured JSON logs.
+Logging can be configured in `libra/settings.py`.

 ## License

 This code is released under an [MIT License](LICENSE).